phuchduong/mtg_toolkit/inventory.md

 Ratchet Bomb | 1
 Relic of Progenitus | 0
 Sands of Delirium | 1
-Sapphire Medallion | 1
+Sapphire Medallion | 0
 Scroll of Avacyn | 2
 Scroll of the Masters | 1
 Seer's Lantern | 5
 Seer's Sundial | 1
 Semblance Anvil | 1
-Sky Skiff | 1
 Sol Ring | 1
 Spine of Ish Sah | 1
 Springleaf Drum | 3
-Staff of Nin | 1
+Staff of Nin | 0
 Staff of the Death Magus | 5
 Staff of the Mind Magus | 4
 Staff of the Sun Magus | 4